Samples taken at Iran's Parchin military site - U.N. nuclear watchdog

 INTEGRITY

-Amano said the environmental samples had been taken before his visit to Parchin on Sunday.
-He did not explain exactly how the samples were collected, but said "the Iranian side played a part in the sample-taking process by swiping samples".
+Amano said environmental samples had been taken before his visit to Parchin on Sunday.
+He did not explain exactly how the samples were taken, but he said "the Iranian side played a part in the sample-taking process by swiping samples".

 The IAEA has said it has a legal obligation to keep details of the arrangement confidential, but insists it is technically sound and will ensure the samples are not compromised.